- After you launch the app, you have two options:

 - If you would like to log in and start or schedule your own meeting, click on Sign In.

-- Because your Zoom account is linked to your UB credentials, click the Sign In with SSO button to continue.
+- Click Join and the meeting will start.
+Because your Zoom account is linked to your UB credentials, click the Sign In with SSO button to continue.

 - The next screen will ask you for your company domain.
 Enter ubalt into the box.